 Nigel Owens is not the best referee in the world

 Ahead of the final, there was a story in the media that New Zealand tended to be victorious against Australia in Tests when Owens was officiating.
 The Welshman may have had this at the back of his mind for there were several decisions against Australia which were very soft.
 Australian prop Sekope Kepu made a late tackle on Carter without bothering to use his arms; it was just a shoulder charge.
 Owens awarded only a penalty.
-Kepu then got Carter in a high tackle, and with this being a second offence, should have been sent off the field.
+Kepu then got Carter in a high tackle, and with this being a second offence, should have been sent off.
 But Owens again awarded a penalty.
 Kepu indulged himself with two more high tackles against other players, but neither Owens nor the television match official were paying attention.
 Owens also missed a high tackle made by Jerome Kaino on David Pocock.

 Wayne Barnes does not know how to tell a forward pass

-In the 2007 tournament, the Englishman awarded France a try against New Zealand from a blatant forward pass, not even bothering to check with the linesman.
+In the 2007 tournament, the Englishman awarded France a try against New Zealand during the quarter-final from a blatant forward pass, not even bothering to check with the linesman.
 New Zealand lost that game by two points.
 This time, Barnes was mercifully not the referee, he was one of the linesmen.
 But when he was called upon by Owens to judge whether a pass from All Blacks winger Nehe Milner-Skudder to Kaino on the wing was forward — even a blind man would have noticed that it was indeed miles forward — he said that the pass was fine.
 Moments after Kaino collected the ball and got involved in a ruck, New Zealand were awarded a penalty that Carter put through to increase their lead to 9-6.

 Fully fit players must play in big games